 We're powered by listeners like you.
 Make a donation to support WBUR.

-Here & Now's Robin Young talks with NPR media correspondent David Folkenflik about the longtime Fox News chairman's life and legacy.
+Here & Now's Robin Young talks with media analyst John Carroll about what the ads might mean for viewers.

 Kurt Andersen says over the past 500 years, America has slowly become untethered from reality.

 Is it possible to make jokes about the Holocaust?
 "The Last Laugh" looks at that question with perspectives from both comedians and Holocaust survivors.

 Teacher by day, blogger by night.
 Multi-tasking millennials are working side jobs.
 We’ll look at the “side-hustle” economy.

 Hurricane Harvey and its aftermath have brought out some of the best — and worst — of social media.